 Carl B. Schmidt, Professor Emeritus of Music History and Culture at Towson University in Maryland, received his MA and

-France.
-She invited him to bring his Wabash College Glee Club to perform for the 50th anniversary of her Écoles d’Art
+She invited him to bring his Wabash College Glee Club to perform for the 50th anniversary of her Écoles d’Art Américaines

-Américaines in 1973.
-His Poulenc and Auric catalogues (Oxford University Press and Mellen Press respectively) have
+in 1973.
+His Poulenc and Auric catalogues (Oxford University Press and Mellen Press respectively) have established the

-established the numbering systems now in use for each composer, and his Entrancing Muse (Pendragon Press) is the
+numbering systems now in use for each composer, and his Entrancing Muse (Pendragon Press) is the most significant

-most significant English-language Poulenc biography.
-He has also edited four Poulenc works including the famous
+English-language Poulenc biography.
+He has also edited four Poulenc works including the famous Flute Sonata, Suite

 More recently Schmidt has turned to American studies.
 His book concerning Randall Thompson’s iconic Alleluia was

-wife Betsey, was released in January 2015 (both ECS Publishing).
-In May 2018 their book The Road Not Taken: A
+Betsey, was released in January 2015 (both ECS Publishing).
+In May 2018 their book The Road Not Taken: A Documented

-Books), edited Walter Piston’s Salute for four B-flat trumpets (with Luis Engelke), and is currently writing the biography of
+edited Walter Piston’s Salute for four B-flat trumpets (with Luis Engelke), and is currently writing the biography of his father

-his father Harold Schmidt (1909-94), a founding member of the Stanford University Music Department in 1947.
-A choral
+Harold Schmidt (1909-94), a founding member of the Stanford University Music Department in 1947.
+A choral conductor, he

-conductor, he prepared choruses for Pierre Monteux, Bruno Walter, William Steinberg, Joseph Krips, and Seiji Ozawa
+prepared choruses for Pierre Monteux, Bruno Walter, William Steinberg, Joseph Krips, and Seiji Ozawa among others.
+Carl

 Schmidt lives in Baltimore with Betsey, his wife of over fifty years.
 They have three grown children and five grandchildren.